newrelic/newrelic-pcf-nozzle-tile/README.md

 ## **Import as a tile in Ops Mgr**

-Import the tile from **"releases"** folder (i.e. **"releases/nr-firehose-nozzle-0.0.2.pivotal"**) to Ops Mgr.
+Import the latest version the tile from **"releases"** folder (i.e. **"releases/nr-firehose-nozzle-0.0.3.pivotal"**) to Ops Mgr.
 Once imported, install the tile and follow the steps below to configure the tile.

 When installed as a tile in Ops Mgr, you need to setup the following properties in the tile settings: